 Little kids: If it takes 5 hours to drive the tree into the city to Rockefeller Center, when does the tree arrive if the trip starts at 1:00 pm?
 Bonus: If you stand next to that 9 1/2-foot star, how much taller than you would it be?
 (You can round your height to the nearest 1/2 foot).

-Big kids: Best of all, the wood from the tree will be used to build houses for the poor — and 2015 is the 9th year they’re doing it.
+Big kids: Best of all, the wood from the tree will be used to build houses for the poor — and 2017 is the 11th year they’re doing it.
 In what year was the 1st?
-Bonus: If a tree in someone’s house is 6 feet tall, how many of those would you have to stack to stand as tall as the 78-foot tree?
+Bonus: If a tree in someone’s house is 6 feet tall, how many of those would you have to stack to stand taller than the 75-foot tree?

 Wee ones: More points.